A Simple Guide to Family Meal Planning on a Budget

 - Make a favorite snack, like homemade granola bars.
 Use whatever seeds, nuts, chocolate available.

 - Toss together a casserole to eat as leftovers for lunches or breakfast.
-Baked oatmeal is a family favorite.
+Baked oatmeal is one of our family favorites.
 Overnight baked French toast is perfect for using up leftover breads.

-- Start a pot of broth for the week. **Always save beef or chicken bones and leftover raw veggie scraps in the freezer so you always have broth ingredients on hand.
+- Start a pot of homemade bone broth for the week from a roast chicken. **Always save beef or chicken bones and leftover raw veggie scraps in the freezer so you always have broth ingredients on hand.

-- Chop up fresh fruits and vegetables.
-If they them to be used ASAP, use them in a muffin recipe or for smoothies.
+- Chop up fresh fruits and leftover vegetables.
+If they need to be used ASAP, use them in a muffin recipe or for smoothies.

-- Roast vegetables to throw into meals throughout the week.
+- Roast vegetables to throw into meals or a quick dinner throughout the week.

 Personal Examples From My Sunday Meal Prepping: